License GuideSOC 29-1224

 Read more

 Practicing radiology without an active license violates state law across the country.
-Violators face civil fines and must forfeit any income earned while unlicensed.
-Repeat offenses can result in criminal charges in certain states, though initial violations typically trigger financial penalties rather than jail time.
+Unlicensed practitioners face civil fines and must forfeit any income earned from unlicensed work.
+Repeat offenses can result in criminal charges in some states.
+The specific penalties vary by jurisdiction and the circumstances of the violation.

 Career Outlook